Our Materials

 Our Gemstones

-The gemstones in our Birthstone collection are around 4 carats in weight, ethically sourced and hand-cut by a small family of gemstone cutters who have been working with us for years.
-Please not that because these are natural gemstones, each cut to show the stone's natural beauty to the best advantage, there will be variations in colour and cut.
-Please scroll through the images on the page to see the lifestyle and model shots which will show the stones in natural daylight.
+Our gemstones are real gemstones unless otherwise stated and our pearls are real freshwater, cultured pearls from a sustainable source.
+Our gemstones are sourced ethically and cut for us by master gemstone cutters with whom we have a close relationship.
+The gemstones in our Birthstone collection are 3 to 5 carats in weight, ethically sourced and hand-cut by a small family of gemstone cutters who have been working with us for years.
+Please not that because these are natural gemstones, each of which is cut to show the stone's natural beauty to the best advantage, there will be slight variations in colour and cut.

 You can read more about the origins and properties of our precious gemstone jewellery here